 They were just used to doing things a certain way, and they felt their way was the best way.

 This is perfectly natural, normal, and understandable.
 Most of our client’s team members had been working in mainframe for decades.
 They had their own legacy strategies, processes, and tools that they knew worked just fine.
 We were asking them to do their jobs in a brand-new way, and it made sense that they felt skeptical and resisted the changes we were driving.

 What’s more, the changes we proposed were very modern.
 Most of our client’s team members had never used our new strategies, processes, and tools before.
 They had never even heard of anyone else using them either.
 They had no proof that what we were proposing would work — let alone provide a better alternative to the tried-and-trued methods they had always used.

 As such, we needed to find a way to convince them to give our new methods a fair shot.
-And we quickly learned that we couldn’t rely on standard methods of end user adoption to drive the changes we were proposing.
+And we quickly learned that we couldn’t rely on standard methods of end user adoption and DevOps culture transformation to drive the changes we were proposing.

 The Myth of Natural Change: Why Common Approaches to End User Adoption are Not Enough